Marblehead Girls Youth Lacrosse teams at the U11, U13 and U15 age group and

 -Parents are to be on the opposite side of the field from players.

--For Grade 1/2 and 3/4 games, MBGLL recommends seven field players and a goalkeeper.
+-For U11 (Grade 3/4), each team has seven field players and a goalkeeper.
 If a team does not have a goalkeeper then some form of “goal mouth reduction” should be used in lieu of a goalkeeper.
 This could include tipping the net over or using commercial shot nets.
-If a Grade 1/2 or 3/4 team does not have a goal keeper, then that does not mean that they can place an additional player on the field.
+If a U11 team does not have a goal keeper, then that does not mean that they can place an additional player on the field.

-MBGLL allows NO stick checking for Grade 1/2, Grade 3/4 and Grade 5/6 teams.
-MBGLL allows only modified checking (as defined in the US Lacrosse Girls Youth Rules) for Grade 7/8 teams.
+No stick checking for Grade 1/2, Grade 3/4 and Grade 5/6 teams.
+Modified checking (as defined in the US Lacrosse Girls Youth Rules) is allowed for Grade 7/8 teams.

 A team must not take a shot on goal until three passes, including the goalkeeper’s clear, are completed or attempted.
 Umpires have the final say in determining 3-pass completion/attempts and will count passes out loud.
 Once the offense has fulfilled the three pass requirement, a new three pass count is not necessary as long as the ball has remained within the offensive half of the field (even if the defense plays the ball).